Post-Procedure Skincare

 The Solawave Difference

-Red light therapy is not a replacement for Botox and fillers, but rather a perfect partner in your journey toward timeless skin.
-By waiting the appropriate amount of time, you can safely use it to enhance your healing, boost your results, and support your skin’s health from the inside out.
-It is a gentle, effective, and empowering way to take your skincare routine to the next level and enjoy your beautiful results for even longer.
-Explore our complete collection of devices and skincare on our Shop All page to build your ultimate at-home ritual.
+Red Light Therapy is not a replacement for Botox and fillers, but rather a perfect partner in your journey toward timeless skin.
+By waiting the appropriate amount of time (24 to 48 hours for Botox, 2 to 7 days for fillers, and longer for more intensive procedures), you can safely use it to enhance your healing, boost your results, and support your skin's health from the inside out.
+The hands-free red light therapy face mask is the ideal device to resume with after any procedure because it delivers Light Therapy without pressure or direct contact on treated areas.

 Frequently Asked Questions